Rare verdict: 6 get life imprisonment for duping Mumbai bank of Rs 2.5 crore

 As per the prosecution, the accused did not use the money for business purposes but siphoned it off and used it for personal gain.

-The matter came to light in 2004 when the accused stopped paying the loan instalments and it turned into an NPA, following which the bank lodged a case with the CBI.
+The matter came to light in 2004 when the accused stopped paying the loan installments and it turned into an NPA, following which the bank lodged a case with the CBI.

 An investigation revealed that the stock in the warehouse which was presented to the bank as security was non-existent, while the borrowers came up with an excuse that the stock was destroyed.